alfa-project/alfa-framework/extensions/README.md

 # ALFA Extensions

- This repository provides ready-to-use ALFA extensions.
+ This directory provides ready-to-use ALFA extensions.
 They can be used as a starting point for developing or for testing the different ALFA setups.

 ## Available extensions